-Many employees have a boss that hates them and they do not even know it, let alone realise why.
+Many employees have a boss that hates them and they do not even know it, let alone realize why.
 Have you ever considered that your boss also finds some of your habits insufferable?
 It turns out that bosses get annoyed too.
 Especially by you.
-Curious about what they find annoying about your behaviour?
-I am going to summarise it for you below.
+Curious about what they find annoying about your behavior?
+I am going to summarize it for you below.

 You come in with prejudices

 Enter the conversation with your boss without any emotional baggage or prejudice.
 The first hours and days after you have asked the question to your boss may be a little uncomfortable, but this is also the case for your boss.
 After that things will smooth out.

 Most people want to hear the worst, that’s the way we are.
 It confirms what we ‘knew’ and shows that we were right: my boss hates me heartily!
 It takes courage, but please switch off those negative voices.
 There is even a chance that your boss does not hate you at all and you misinterpreted things.
 You can only find out by talking and confronting.

 When you get feedback from your boss, do not react defensively.
 When you begin to defend yourself and try out things from the past, you can not make the conversation with your boss possible.
 Even if you are certain that your boss is wrong, let go of the past and look at what could be better in the future.

 Avoid caffeine and nicotine in the run-up to the crucial conversation with your boss.
 Being over-stimulated will not help you.
 This sounds like a small thing, but in talking to your boss you need to be constructive, calm, listen well and be attentive.
 Being on edge or showing emotions will definitely not help you.